 - Loss of the blood clot, either partial or complete loss within the socket

 - Unpleasant taste in your mouth

 - Bad breathe

 Dry socket can occur as a result of bacterial contamination or trauma at the surgical site, after you’ve had one or multiple teeth removed.
 It can result in complications if left untreated, including delayed healing, infection in the socket, or infection in the bone.
 If you’re experiencing pain after your extraction, over-the-counter pain medication can help relieve any discomfort.
-If your pain levels continue to increase in the days following your extraction, contact your dentist right away.Learn More About Wisdom Teeth Removal Contact Us
+If your pain levels continue to increase in the days following your extraction, contact Suburban Dental in Germantown, MD right away.Learn More About Wisdom Teeth Removal Contact Us

 How To Prevent Cavities & Tooth Decay